calekochenour/remote-sensing-textbook/content/chapter02-section02-qualitative-change-detection.md

 # No data processing in this lab.
 ```

-## Data Post-Processing
+## Data Postprocessing
 ```
-# No data post-processing in this lab.
+# No data postprocessing in this lab.
 ```

 ## Data Visualization